BRST Theory for Continuous Spin: BRST theory

 Alternatively, we can view the trace equation \eqref{eq:MatrixTraceFieldEquations} as expressing $G_-B$ and $G_+B$ in terms of $A$ and $F$.
 Then multiplying the $G_-B$ equation by $G_+$ and the $G_+B$ equation by $G_-$ and subtracting gives

 which is precisely the field equation \eqref{eq:DynFieldEquation3} with $H$ substituted for through \eqref{eq:AuxFieldEquation}.
-This shows that the set of field equations are compatible\footnote{Which they must be, derived as they are from a nilpotent BRST-operator based on a closed first class algebra.}, but it also shows that the field $B$ should properly be regarded as an auxiliary field, although it seems to have a dynamical field equation.
+This shows that the set of field equations are compatible\footnote{Which they must be, derived as they are from a nilpotent BRST-operator based on a closed first class algebra.}, but it also shows that the field $B$ should properly be regarded as a redundant field, although it seems to have a dynamical field equation.
 Its field equation is however not independent, but follows from the trace equations for the doublet $(A,F)$ and the equation for $H$.
-It furthermore trivializes for CS.

 It is indeed possible to gauge $B$ to anything (but not zero).
 Let us see how this works out on the component level.
 Expand the $B$ field as in \eqref{eq:OscillatorExpansionField} and the gauge parameter as